1861 Maryland gubernatorial election: Candidates

-The election was between two candidates, Augustus Bradford for the Unionist Party and Benjamin Chew Howard for the Democratic Party.
-Bradford was a former Whig Party member and a strong Unionist.
+The election was between two candidates, Augustus Bradford for the Union Party and Benjamin Chew Howard for the Democratic Party.
+Bradford was a former Whig Party member and a strong Southern Unionist.
 He had the support of Hicks, who had appointed him as a delegate to the February 1861 Washington Peace Conference, a last-minute attempt to prevent the Southern states seceding and starting the American Civil War (which began in April).

 Howard was a former brigadier-general and four-time member of congress for the Jacksonians and (from 1835) the Democrats.
 He had been Reporter of Decisions of the Supreme Court of the United States since 1843 and had also attended the peace conference.
 Howard stood on a platform of peace with the Confederacy and was described by the Jeffersonian Democrat as a "Secession Democrat".

 Federal intervention

 Ahead of the election US President Abraham Lincoln had, based on intelligence from General George McClellan, ordered the arrest of more than 24 members of the Maryland legislature who were suspected of holding secessionist sympathies.
 Ahead of the election it was reported in the press that pro-Confederate bands were conspiring to deny access to the polls by Unionists to secure a Democrat victory.
 McClellan ordered Major-General John Adams Dix to intervene with federal troops to police the Eastern Shore during the election.
 Dix's men were in position from November 4.
 He ordered Eastern Shore judges not to allow any man who had participated in the Baltimore riot of 1861 or who refused, when challenged, to take an oath of loyalty to the government to vote.
 In Baltimore city more than 200 arrests were made on election day for "treasonous conduct", though the majority of these men were later released.